zship/joss/doc/mixin/joss/mvc/Controller.md

 deciding if it's *really* needed.
-Use this method when you have a binding which employs the curly-brace syntax (e.g. `'{window} resize'`) and the delegation target or bound target (between the `{}`) has been destroyed and subsequently re-created, for example after an AJAX request. joss.mvc.Controller#rebind, joss.mvc.Controller#bind, joss.mvc.Controller#unbind
+Use this method when you have a binding which employs the curly-brace syntax (e.g. `'{window} resize'`) and the delegation target or bound target (between the `{}`) has been destroyed and subsequently re-created, for example after an AJAX request.